handsontable/hyperformula/docs/guide/licensing.md

 To learn how to use the GPLv3 license, see the [License key](license-key.md#gplv3-license) page.

-## Commercial license
+## Proprietary license

-If your project requires a more permissive license than GPLv3, please contact us to purchase a commercial license with flexible terms and conditions.
+If your project requires a more permissive license than GPLv3, please contact us to purchase a proprietary license with flexible terms and conditions.

 Contact our Sales Team: